paretech/klvdata/README.md

 _**NOTE**: The MISB standards do a seemingly good job of being self contained and not necessarily requiring the aquisition of external standards like SMPTE 336M.
 Considering the ease of access to MISB documents, this project's documentation will cite MISB documentation over origin documentation when available._

+## Licensing
+This project is released under the MIT license.

 ## References

 ## Examples